History of the National Hockey League (1992–2017): Dead puck era

 The Canada Cup gave way to the World Cup of Hockey in 1996, an NHL-sanctioned eight team international tournament featuring the top professionals in the world.
 The inaugural tournament saw the United States upset the favored Canadians in a three-game final.
 That same year, the Avalanche won their first Stanley Cup in their first season in Denver, sweeping the Florida Panthers.
 One year later, the Detroit Red Wings ended a 42-year drought, capturing their first Stanley Cup since 1955.
-The team's celebration was cut short, as defenseman Vladimir Konstantinov and team masseur Sergei Mnatsakanov were seriously injured when their limousine crashed six days following the victory.
+The Red Wings' celebration was cut short, as defenseman Vladimir Konstantinov and team masseur Sergei Mnatsakanov were seriously injured when their limousine crashed six days following the victory.
 The Red Wings dedicated the 1997–98 season to the two.
 Upon repeating as champions in 1998, they brought Konstantinov, who had suffered severe brain damage in the crash, out in a wheelchair to celebrate with the team on the ice.

 The NHL added four expansion teams to increase the total number of clubs to 30.
 Continuing its expansion into the southern United States, the Nashville Predators joined the league in 1998, followed by the Atlanta Thrashers in 1999.
 The Minnesota Wild and Columbus Blue Jackets then began play in 2000.

 On April 18, 1999, Wayne Gretzky played his final NHL game, retiring as the league's all-time scoring leader and holding 61 NHL records.
 His number, 99, was retired league-wide the following season.
 The usual three-year waiting period between a player's retirement and his induction into the Hockey Hall of Fame was waived, and he was inducted in 1999.